dopplerchase/ATMS511_Lab/README.md

 # ATMS511_Lab

-Lab to investigate non-spherical scattering of particles with T-matrix and DDA scattering databases
+Labs to investigate non-spherical scattering of particles with T-matrix and DDA scattering databases.

+These were designed to be used in the Colaboratary experiment with google: https://colab.research.google.com/notebooks/welcome.ipynb